The Mystery of Iniquity:

 Is Iniquity Sin?

 What is iniquity nwwo?
-Is it a synonym for “sin, “ in the darker sense of that word’s Hebrew connotations?
-Or if the meaning is not so radical as “intentional disobedience, is iniquity the less guilt-ridden understanding of sin as “error, transgression?”
-It’s a question of no small importance, because the soul that sins shall die.
+Is it a synonym for “sin," in the darker sense of that word’s Hebrew connotations?
+Or if its meaning isn’t so arresting as “intentional disobedience,” does it convey the less guilt-ridden understanding of sin as “error, transgression?”
+It’s a question of no small importance because, without exception, the soul that sins shall die.

 As a generalization, the connotations of sin cover a broad range of errors, from simple mistakes to instances of gross malfeasance.
-The Hebrew word afj has greater clarity in common usage than does the Hebrew word for “iniquity, “ which invokes similar anxiety to “sin,“ because it seems to touch upon the mystery of Lucifer.
-Most will admit to the negative ambience of “iniquity nwo,“ but few have clear concepts about what the term actually means; and even though “iniquity“ can run chills along spines when it’s raised in conversation, not many bother to educate themselves about its implications.
+The Hebrew word afj has greater clarity in common usage than does the Hebrew word foriniquity,” which invokes similar anxieties to “sin” in common usage because it touches upon the mystery of Lucifer.
+Most will admit to the negative cast of “iniquity nwo,” but a clear concept of what the word actually means is illusive.
+Even though mention of “iniquity” can send chills along spines when it’s raised in conversation, not many who are bothered by shudders bother to resolve their concerns about the term’s implications.

-The opening illustration presents the Hebrew word for sin as it appears in Torah’s original language.
-The meme is suggestive of the rich subtexts that open when a student of Torah, without denying a word’s etymological definitions, explores a text as it’s written in Sinaitic Hebrew, the Phoenician alphabet known as the “Moses Script.”
-The emblems, which are precursors to all Western alphabets, served as the common language of Egypt at the time of the Exodus, and they were the language of Y’sharAL through the reign of King David and beyond.
-They are still used in the twenty-first century in remote villages of tribal Yemen.
+The opening illustration presents definitions of the Hebrew word for sin as it appears in Torah’s original language.
+The meme is suggestive of the rich subtexts that open when readers, without denial of a word’s etymology, explore a text as it is written in Sinaitic Hebrew, the alphabet known as the “Moses Script.”
+Torah’s original emblems, which are precursors to all Western alphabets, served as the common language in Egypt at the time of the Exodus; and they remained the written language of Y'SharAL through the reign of King David and beyond.
+Not wholly forgotten, they are still used in Yemen.

-King David was gathered to his fathers long ago, but his kingdom awaits a time of restoration; for HaShem is calling on a new generation to rebuild David’s Tabernacle: not his buildings, but the ambience of his world view.
-Whether or not we are to share in that work, we ought to take an interest in how David saw the world and, also, in how he approached the scriptures upon which his world was founded.
-He read the Lively Oracles of HaShem in the pattern required of Moshe on Sinai, and its subtleties shaped his understanding of the spirit that prepared a seat for him in the room of King Saul.
+At his death, David was gathered to his fathers, and the spiritual kingdom he led awaits a time of restoration.
+HaShem is calling upon a new generation to rebuild David’s Tabernacle: not his buildings, but the ambiance of his world view.
+Whether or not we are to share in that work, we ought to have interest in how David saw the world and, also, in how he approached the scriptures upon which his world was founded.
+He read the Lively Oracles of HaShem written in the pattern required of Moshe on Sinai, and its subtleties shaped his understanding of the spirit that called him from the sheep cote and prepared a seat for him in the room of King Saul.